medhat1919/FOREVER/README.md

 # React + Vite

-# ZARA E-commerce Project (Clone)
+# FOREVER E-commerce Project (Clone)

-This is a front-end e-commerce web application built with React and Vite, inspired by the ZARA online store.
+This is a front-end e-commerce web application built with React and Vite, inspired by the FOREVER online store.
 It provides a modern, responsive user interface for browsing and shopping for clothing items.

 ## ✨ Features